linode/docs/docs/guides/development/python/get-started-mypy-python/index.md

 Mypy returns the following error:

 {{< output >}}
-... error: Missing parentheses in call to 'print' ...
-Found 1 error ...
+error: Missing parentheses in call to 'print'.
+Did you mean print('Hello, world.')?
+Found 1 error in 1 file (errors prevented further checking)
 {{</ output >}}

-Mypy is able to identify every `print` statement that requires parentheses upon an initial run.
+Mypy can identify every `print` statement that requires parentheses upon an initial run.

 ### Static Typing with Type Annotations

 Mypy allows you to add *type annotations* to functions in order to help it detect errors related to incorrect function return types.
-Take the following example:
+Consider the following example:

-{{< file "test1.py" >}}
+{{< file "test3.py" >}}

 def legal_name(first: str, last:str) -> str:
     return 'My legal name is:' + first + ' '+ last